 Bar Raval

-Glory Hole Donuts: I have to be honest here: the name of this donut place is hilarious.
+Glory Hole Donuts: The name of this donut shop is hilarious.
+Honestly!
 And the donuts?
-They’re really so tasty.
-It’s not a restaurant where you spend several hours, but if you’re in Toronto you’ll definitely want to try a donut.
-My personal recommendation is the donut with hibiscus!
+They're truly delicious.
+It's not a restaurant you'll spend hours dining at, but if you're in Toronto, you definitely want to try a donut here.
+I highly recommend the hibiscus donut!

 1596 Queen St W, Toronto, Canada – gloryholedoughnuts.com